We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Less Personal Space

 If you value having lots of personal space, cities might not seem so appealing.
 The close quarters of subway cars and sidewalks aren’t for everyone, and it’s a significant change from life in a small town.
-When you weigh your options, ask yourself the question, “Do I feel claustrophobic in crowds of people?”
+When you weigh your options, consider whether you can handle walking among massive crowds of people or living in a small studio apartment.

 You might not feel that way at all, and this “disadvantage” wouldn’t even occur to you if it weren’t on this list.
 On the other hand, the thought of people crowding you whenever you step out your front door could make you uncomfortable.
 If this is the case, you should reconsider making the move to a city.
 You might be happier in a quiet environment, where loud neighbors are less of a potential nuisance.